 - Female lions DO get manes- if they are very, very old.
 It's a hormone thing just like old ladies getting beards.
 In a similar way, there are also male lions that never get a mane.
 In fact, there is an entire race of maneless lions.
 Also, male lions are maneless if they are neutered.

 - Peahens with peacock colors have occasionally been reported.

-- There are male tortieshell/calico cats, but they either have an extra X chromosome (XXY or Klinefelter's Syndrome), mosaicism, or chimerism.
-In the former case, the cat will nearly always be sterile, but in the latter two cases, the cat can be fertile.
+- There are male tortieshell/calico cats, but they either have an extra X chromosome (XXY or Klinefelter's Syndrome), a somatic mutation on the orange gene causing a mosaic, XX/XY chimerism, XY/XXY chimerism, or XY/XY chimerism.
+In the former case, the cat will nearly always be sterile, but in the latter four cases, the cat can be fertile.

 - There are rare occasions where female narwhals do indeed have tusks